 If you’re like most business owners, the answer is probably, “A lot.”
 From the time you first opened your doors and collected your very first dollar, advisors, partners, and other well-meaning associates have undoubtedly weighed in and suggested business bookkeeping services to help keep your company’s books and finances on track.

-If you have ignored that advice this far, it might be a good time to start doing your research before you dig the hole any deeper, because a bookkeeping service does more than just record payables and receivables, they guarantee the security, power and success of your business.
+If you have ignored that advice this far, it might be a good time to start doing your research before you dig the hole any deeper.
+A bookkeeping service does more than just record payables and receivables, or manage payroll services, they guarantee the security, scalability, and success of your business.

 What Bookkeeping Services Do